top of page

 Elisha needed insight and understanding.
 He’d apparently needed to be semi-ready for the swift change.
 He didn’t run after Elisha and say, “thanks for the cloak, what do I owe you?”
 He didn’t say, “what’s this for?”
 He knew.
 How did he know who Elijah was?
 How did he know what was being asked of him?
 The only thing he asked was, "When?"

 It was a brand new, let's say, beautiful moment for him!
 The future was suddenly before him in a brand new way.
 Unknown to him.
-He didn’t seem to care that he didn't know what lay ahead, actually.
-He seemed to embrace that.
+He didn’t seem to care that he didn't know what lay ahead.
+He embraced it.
 Are we able to?
-Are we able to see something hopeful, something beautiful, something good, instead of something frightening, or what's been lost?
+Are we able to see something hopeful, something beautiful, something good in the unknown, instead of something frightening, or what's been lost?

-He trusted in something that was occurring that was clearly bigger than himself and the life he’d been leading.
+He trusted in something that happened suddenly.
+Something that was uncertain, yet bigger than himself.
 Had he been asking himself as he went up and down each row, “is this all there is?
 Is this what I was born for?”
 Had he been asking God for more?

-He was ready enough to obey immediately.
+He was ready to obey immediately.
 He dedicated himself fully to whatever was in his future – not his past.
 He made sure he couldn’t look back, burning the very tools he used for his living.
 Burning even what others around him had relied on.
-(That's intense.)

-He didn’t question what was in his past to hold on to it, or bring anything with him.
+He didn’t question whether he should hold on to what was in his past.
+He didn't ask to bring anything with him.
 He set out toward whatever lay ahead because he'd been given a mantle and he was ready for it.
-(Do you realise his time with Elijah began and ended with that mantle - and at the end he was given a double portion of what it represented - God's power?)

 Proverbs 31:25 (NLT)